Native copper

-Native copper occurs rarely as isometric cubic and octahedral crystals, but more typically as irregular masses and fracture fillings.
-It has a reddish, orangish, and/or brownish color on fresh surfaces, but typically is weathered and coated with a green tarnish of copper(II) carbonate (also known as patina or verdigris).
-Its specific gravity is 8.9 and its hardness is 2.5–3.
+Native copper typically occurs as irregular masses and fracture fillings, and rarely as isometric cubic and octahedral crystals.
+It has a reddish, orangish, and/or brownish color on fresh surfaces, but typically is weathered to a state of verdigris and coated with a green or blue-green tarnish or patina of copper(II) carbonate.
+Its specific gravity is 8.9 and Mohs hardness is 2.5–3.